Practical 8: Working with Text

 Done.

-In a full text-mining application I would spend a lot more time on this stage: sampling, looking at descriptions in full, performing my analysis (the rest of the steps) and then coming back with a deeper understanding of the data to make further changes to the analysis.
+In a full text-mining application I would spend a lot more time on this stage: sampling, looking at descriptions in full, performing some initial analyses and then coming back with a deeper understanding of the data to make further changes to the analysis.

 print(f"Default maximum column width: {pd.options.display.max_colwidth}") # What's this currently set to?